Tools and Materials

 Fix Large Holes

-This fix requires cutting into the wall, so you’ll need to locate the electrical wires and utilities behind the wall.
+This fix also requires cutting into the wall, so you’ll need to locate the electrical wires and utilities behind the wall.
 Wires are typically attached to wall studs.
 Use a stud finder to find the studs.
 Turn off the main power supply before you cut.

 Step 1: Cut Out a Piece of Drywall to Use as the Patch